1800 898 220

 Like natural gas, hydrogen can be used to heat buildings, for cooking and hot water.
 Unlike natural gas or petrol, when used, hydrogen produces heat and water vapour – no carbon emissions.

 Decarbonising natural gas through renewable sources such as hydrogen and biomethane means customers can retain their choice of energy supplier, and those industries relying on gas can continue to access it.

 A blend of up to 10% (by volume) renewable hydrogen helps to lower carbon emissions relatively quickly without changes to appliances, pipes and meters.

 Hydrogen Park Murray Valley will reduce carbon emissions by more than 3,500 tonnes, the equivalent to removing more than 1,300 passenger vehicles from the road.

 Hydrogen Park Murray Valley has the potential to deliver a new energy source for industry and for transport, such as refuelling trucks.
 There is also the possibility of delivering oxygen, a by-product from the hydrogen production process, to supply to the West Wodonga Wastewater Treatment Plant.

-Residents and businesses connected to the gas distribution network in and around Albury Wodonga, from Jindera to Tangambalanga will receive up to 10% blended renewable gas and contribute to a cleaner future.
+Residents and businesses connected to the gas distribution network in and around Albury Wodonga, from Jindera to Tangambalanga will receive up to 10% (by volume) blended gas.

 If you are in the blended gas project area and connected to the natural gas network, you do not need to do anything as part of the project.
 You will automatically receive the blended gas and continue to receive the same high level of gas supply reliability and safety.
 Importantly, your existing arrangements with gas retailers will continue.